 - Ruby: Use a Capistrano recipe.

-After a deployment is recorded using the REST API, you can optionally notify a webhook endpoint of the deployment.
+After a deployment is recorded, through either the REST API or the newer GraphQL API, you can notify your team members using a webhook.

-- Log in to your Slack account as an admin, then go to App directory > Manage > Apps.
+- Log in to your Slack account as an admin, and then go to Apps.

-- Go to one.newrelic.com > (user menu) > Account settings > Integrations > Deploy notifications > Webhook.
+- Go to one.newrelic.com > (user menu) > Administration > Integrations > Deploy notifications.

-- Paste the Slack webhook URL, then save.
+- Paste the Slack webhook URL into Webhook URL.

 This section and the next are about how to use the current deployment markers UI.
 If you see a blue banner in the UI about being in a limited preview, you have access to the the new UI.
 In this case, switch to these new instructions.

 After you configure the deployment information, you can view and drill down into details:

 - Go to one.newrelic.com > All capabilities > APM & services > (select an app) > Events > Deployments.